yanzhewu/week3-homework/chicago/README.md

 ### Overview

-Your job is to transform this app from a set of simple, static pages into a database-backed web application.
+Your job is to transform this app into a database-backed web application.

-Start by running a local server and getting a feel for what this app is trying to do.

-Then, change the code so that all of the data comes from your own database-backed model.

-Finally, you will enhance the app by adding another model and several new user interface elements.

 You can earn up to **2 points per challenge**, plus up to 2 points for code readability (good variable names, consistent indentation, etc.) for a total of **10 points**.
 Points are awarded for correctness and